jmhutchison/QGIS-Training-Manual/vector_analysis/basic_analysis.rst

 Vector data can also be analyzed to reveal how different features interact with each other in space.
 There are many different analysis-related functions in GIS, so we won't go through them all.
-Rather, we'll pose a question and try to solve it using the tools that QGIS provides.
+Instead, we will show show you the tools QGIS provides to solve a realistic problem you might face.

+.. note::  For this lesson we are going to use the original exercise and data, which is based in South Africa.
+You will have the opportunity in Chapter 9, *Using QGIS in animal health*, to use GIS for a specific animal health exercise using Indonesian data from iSIKHNAS.

 **The goal for this lesson:** To ask a question and solve it using analysis tools.